GPU Pricing FAQ

 Are the product links affiliate links?

 Yes.
-All links to Amazon products include our Amazon Associates affiliate tag.
-If you click a link and make a purchase, we may earn a small commission at no extra cost to you.
-This is how the site is funded — there are no ads, no sponsored placements, and no payments from manufacturers to appear in results.
-Every listing is included purely based on availability on Amazon.
+All links to Amazon products on best-gpu.com include our Amazon Associates affiliate tag (bestgpu-20).
+If you click a link and make a purchase within the attribution window, we may earn a small commission at no extra cost to you.
+This commission is how the site is funded.
+What the affiliate relationship does not affect: which GPUs appear in the table, how they are ranked, what prices are shown, or which cards are highlighted as best value.
+There are no ads, no sponsored placements, and no payments from GPU manufacturers or retailers to influence rankings.
+Every listing is included and ranked purely based on availability on Amazon and its calculated Value Score.
+The affiliate disclosure is also present in the page header and footer on every page.

 Does using your affiliate link affect the price I pay?